Wilfredo Gómez: Personal life

 Gómez has three daughters: Jennifer (who is Panamanian by birth), Gina and Liz Irina (Venezuelan by birth) and one son, Wilfredo Junior.
 He is good friends with Panamanian boxing legend Roberto Durán. and former Puerto Rico Boxing Commissioner and boxing champion Victor Callejas.

 Gómez declared that Fighting Harada was his idol as a child.

 Gómez is married to Carolina Gamboa.

 On April 17, 2015, Gómez was arrested by Puerto Rican police after allegedly hitting his 59-year-old companion, a lady with whom he had been living for ten months.
 He was released after she refused to raise charges against him.

 British boxer Michael Gomez adapted his last name from Armstrong to Gomez as a homage to Wilfredo, who was his childhood idol.

 A biographical book about Gómez, written by author Christian Giudice and named "A Fire Burns Within", was released May 9, 2016.

-Gómez was hospitalized on May 21, 2018 in Cupey, Puerto Rico, suffering from a pulmonary edema and pneumonia.
+Gómez was hospitalized on May 21, 2018, in Cupey, Puerto Rico, suffering from a pulmonary edema and pneumonia.

-On March 2022, Gomez was rescued by his wife Carolina Gamboa, son Wilfredo Jr., and by friend, fellow former world boxing champion Victor Callejas, from his ex lover, identified as Diana Sevilla Villalobos, who apparently was holding him hostage at his Venus Gardens, Cupey (San Juan) house.
+In March 2022, Gomez was rescued by his wife Carolina Gamboa, son Wilfredo Jr., and by friend, fellow former world boxing champion Victor Callejas, from his ex lover, identified as Diana Sevilla Villalobos, who apparently was holding him hostage at his Venus Gardens, Cupey (San Juan) house.
 Gomez was taken to a psychiatric hospital.
 Gomez subsequently recovered and returned to his wife by choice.